ealashwali/ealashwali.github.io/_pages/about.md

 When I have time I enjoy learning new things, especially those related to computer science.
 I also enjoy reading and art work.
 Some of my very old art work can be found <a href="https://www.behance.net/ealashwali/">here </a>.

-I also had the pleasure to see many parts of this world.
-I visited the US, Singapore, Malaysia, Germany, France, Italy, Croatia, Slovenia, Estonia, Poland, and Egypt.
+I had the pleasure to see and live in different parts of this world.
+I visited the US, Singapore (lived for 5 months), Malaysia, Germany, France, Italy, Croatia, Slovenia, Estonia, Poland, and Egypt.
 I also lived in the UK for a total of around 7 years now.

 Some of the interesting career experiences I had are:
 <ul>